Streamline Builds with Android Manifest Placeholders

 Merging Multiple Manifests

-Android toolchain includes Manifest merging tool which matches elements between multiple Manifest files logically and takes necessary steps to generate a final merged Manifest file.
+Android toolchain includes a Manifest merging tool that matches elements between multiple Manifest files logically and takes the necessary steps to generate a final merged Manifest file.
 This tool matches elements with two different approaches:

-The Merged Manifest view shows you the final resulting output of the merged Manifest files on the left whereas the information to specific details and sources on the right.
-Different priority is set to different Manifest files, which are denoted by different colors on the left as well as a color legend is also provided on the right.
+The Merged Manifest view shows you the final resulting output of the merged Manifest files on the left, whereas the information for specific details and sources is on the right.
+Different priorities are set to different Manifest files, which are denoted by different colors on the left, and a color legend is also provided on the right.

 When any two or more Manifest files include the same XML element, then the merging tool performs merging based on three predefined merge policies: